 When identifying cross-border dependencies the following categories shall be assessed:

-Dependencies that result as a direct impact of a crisis on other Member States, for reasons such as unavailability of several (beyond N-1) interconnectors or internal lines in close electrical proximity, or unavailability of generation;
+Dependencies that result as a direct impact of a crisis on other Member States, for reasons such as unavailability of several (beyond N-1) interconnectors or internal lines in close electrical proximity, unavailability of generation or lack of adequacy;

 Dependencies that result as an indirect impact of a crisis on other Member States, either:

-Consequences in one Member State due to actions taken by another Member State in crisis; or
+Consequences in one Member State due to remedial actions and/or mitigating measures taken by another Member State in crisis; or

-Actions taken in one Member State following a request by a Member State in crisis with a significant negative impact on a third Member State, such as re-planning of maintenance work or higher level of generation in accordance with the relevant Articles of the SO GL, in particular Articles 20, 21, 22 and 23.
+Actions taken in one Member State following a request by a Member State in crisis with a significant negative impact on a third Member State, such as re-planning or cancellation of maintenance work or change of generation schedule in accordance with the relevant Articles of the SO GL, in particular Articles 20, 21, 22 and 23.

 Cross-border dependencies shall be evaluated in accordance with Article 9.

 Article 4 Initiating events